-This article was co-authored by Sara Marcucci (Research and Project Management Assistant, Nesta Italia) and Delger Enkhbayar (Senior Applied Scientist, Microsoft).
+This article is based on the research carried out by Giacomo Mariotti (Senior Project Manager, Tractable) and Delger Enkhbayar (Senior Applied Scientist, Microsoft).

 This article wants to present an experimental methodology we at Nesta Italia have recently tested, with the aim to analyse new trends in the world of social innovation.
 More specifically, we have attempted to do that through a process of Twitter data mining that gathers all of the tweets that have been published during a specific time frame and that satisfy a certain set of criteria.
 In the case of this first attempt at testing the methodology and its potential, the time frame in question refers to the month of November.

 Thus, the first section of this blogpost will present the methodological strategy developed.
 This was both quantitative and qualitative, and consisted of a first step where data was automatically mined, and then a second step where principles of digital ethnography were employed to select and interpret the data gathered.

 Following the illustration of the methodology, findings are reported.
 More specifically, we divided the findings into three main perspectives, i.e. (1) November context, (2) problems identified in the world of social innovation, (3) solutions identified in the world of social innovation.

 Finally, the article focuses on the limitations of the methodology and things we have learned during this first trial, to ultimately illustrate the areas of future research.